m4ch374/gigconnect/api-spec.md

 // ROUTE = /api/professional/profiledata, METHOD = GET
-// REQUEST - items are sent as query params type request = {
+// REQUEST - send login token in header, request as query params type request = {
-    // Insert items here as required by session/token system for a logged in user.

 }
 // RESPONSE 403 if not logged in or not a professional user, response object should not contain any information.
 // RESPONSE 200 if logged in as a professional user. type response = {
     firstName: string,
     lastName: string,
-    description: string // Empty string on initial account creation.
+    description: string, // Empty string on initial account creation.
-    skills: string[] // Empty array on initial account creation.
+    skills: string[], // Empty array on initial account creation.
+    qualifications: externalLink[], // Empty array on initial account creation
-    externalWebsites: externalLink[] // Empty array on initial account creation.
+    externalWebsites: externalLink[], // Empty array on initial account creation.
     // Insert additional items stored for a professional profile here.
+    verified: boolean
 }

 // ROUTE = /api/professional/profiledata/update, METHOD = POST
-// REQUEST - sent as a stringified JSON object in the request body type request = {
+// REQUEST - send login token in header, request as stringified JSON in body type request = {
-    // Insert additional items here as required by session/token system for a logged in user.
     firstName: string, // Client and server should verify that this is not an empty string.
     lastName: string, // Client and server should verify that this is not an empty string.
-    description: string // Can be an empty string.
+    description: string, // Can be an empty string.
-    skills: string[] // Can be an empty array.
+    skills: string[], // Can be an empty array.
 Client and server should verify that any array elements are not empty strings.
+    qualifications: externalLink[] // Can be an empty array.
+Client and server should verify that any array elements are of the correct type.
     externalWebsites: externalLink[] // Can be an empty array.
 Client and server should verify that any array elements are of the correct type.
     // Insert additional items stored for a professional profile here.
 }
-// RESPONSE 403 if not logged in or not a professional user.
-Response object can be {success: false}.
+// RESPONSE 403 if not logged in or not a professional user. type response403 = {
+    message: string
+}
-// RESPONSE 400 if part of the request is invalid, even if not logged in.
+// RESPONSE 400 if part of the request is invalid, even if not logged in. type response400 = {
+    message: string
+}
-// RESPONSE 200 if logged in as a professional user and request is valid. type response = {
+// RESPONSE 200 if logged in as a professional user and request is valid. type response200 = {
     success: boolean // Indicates if profile data was successfully updated.
 }

+// ROUTE = /api/admin/dashboard, METHOD = GET
+// REQUEST - send login token in header, request as query params type request = {

+}
+// RESPONSE 403 if not logged in or not an admin user.
+Response object can be {success: false}. type response403 = {
+    message: string
+}
+// RESPONSE 400 if part of the request is invalid, even if not logged in. type response400 = {
+    message: string
+}
+// RESPONSE 200 if logged in as an admin user and request is valid. type response200 = {
+    companyUsers: [
+        {
+            userId: string,
+            companyName: string,
+            verified: boolean,
+        }
+    ],
+    professionalUsers: [
+        {
+            userId: string,
+            firstName: string,
+            lastName: string,
+            verified: boolean,
+        }
+    ]
+}

 // ROUTE = /api/admin/setverified, METHOD = POST
-// REQUEST - sent as a stringified JSON object in the request body type request = {
+// REQUEST - send login token in header, request as stringified JSON in body type request = {
-    // Insert additional items here as required by session/token system for a logged in user.
     userId: string // User ID of the user to have their verified status set
     userType: "company" | "professional",
     verified: boolean // Toggle of whether to set or remove verified status }
 // RESPONSE 403 if not logged in or not an admin user.
-Response object can be {success: false}.
+Response object can be {success: false}. type response403 = {
+    message: string
+}
-// RESPONSE 400 if part of the request is invalid, even if not logged in.
+// RESPONSE 400 if part of the request is invalid, even if not logged in. type responase400 = {
+    message: string
+}
-// RESPONSE 200 if logged in as an admin user and request is valid. type response {
+// RESPONSE 200 if logged in as an admin user and request is valid. type response = {
     success: boolean
 }
 ```